 Combining local and distal points for effect

-Practitioners use local points for immediate pain relief and immune response, simultaneously activating distal points to break pain cycles and address underlying imbalances.
-When treating shoulder pain, local points near the affected area combined with distal points like Tiaokou (ST 38) produced significantly better outcomes than either approach independently.
+In practice, we use local points for immediate relief and to prompt an immune response, while distal points help break the pain cycle and reach the deeper imbalance.
+For shoulder pain, for example, pairing local points near the shoulder with distal points like Tiaokou (ST 38) gets better results than either on its own.

 Common Conditions Treated with Korean Acupuncture